MYSA Natural Wine Club Review

 There are a lot of things to like about MYSA and their wine subscriptions.
 We’re especially fond of their method of describing wines on a scale from Classic to Funky; their philanthropic efforts to combat climate change and inequality; and unique wine education materials specific to natural wine.

-There is very little we think MYSA should do to improve.
-The one area that we think could improve is gift presentation.
+There is very little I think MYSA should do to improve.
+The one area that I think could improve is gift presentation.

 Coupons & Promo Codes